simonknittel/obsidian-create-task/CONTRIBUTING.md

 3. Clone this repository to your vault's `.obsidian/plugin/` directory
 4. Install [Bun](https://bun.sh/)
 5. Install this plugin's dependencies: `bun install --frozen-lockfile`
-6. Build and watch for changes: `bun dev`
+6. Build and watch for changes: `bun run dev`
 7. Enable the Create Task plugin in Obsidian

 ## Release checklist